Facebook

 Detailed Description of Skin Tags

-Size: Skin tags can range from a few millimeters to a few centimeters in size.
+Skin tags can range from just a few millimeters to a few centimeters in size.

-Shape: Typically, soft and flesh-colored, they often look like small, hanging flaps or bumps of skin.
-They are usually attached to the skin by a thin stalk, known as a peduncle.
+They are typically soft, flesh-colored growths that look like small, hanging flaps or bumps of skin.
+Most are attached by a thin stalk, called a peduncle.

-Color: Skin tags are usually the same color as your skin, but they can sometimes be slightly darker.
+Skin tags are usually the same color as your surrounding skin, but they can sometimes appear slightly darker.

-Texture: Smooth and soft to the touch, skin tags can move slightly when touched or brushed against.
+Their texture is smooth and soft to the touch, and they often move or wiggle slightly when touched or brushed against.

 Prevalence